Rockhopper Penguin | Facts, Diet, Habitat & Pictures

 Appearance

-Rockhopper penguins are small but striking birds, known for their distinctive appearance.
+Rockhopper penguins are small but striking birds.
+Rockhopper penguin is known for their distinctive appearance.
 They have a stocky build and stand at around 20 inches (50 centimeters) tall.

 Their plumage is primarily black, with a white belly and bright yellow-orange spiky crest feathers on their head.
 Their distinctive red eyes add to their unique appearance.
 Rockhopper penguins also have pink webbed feet and a pointed, orange-red bill.